History of the New Zealand Wall of Death.

 Ronnie Moore Wall of Death Rider

-Future speedway champion Ronnie Moore, a rider on the Moorson Wall of Death.
+Future speedway champion Ronnie Moore at 16 years old, a rider of the Moorson Wall of Death.

-Following this was the Cairns Show in July 1947, and the audience was astounded to see The Moorsons riding in the opposite direction (counter clockwise) compared to all the other straight wall riders.
+Following this was the Cairns Show in July 1947, and the audience was astounded to see The Moorsons riding in the opposite direction (clockwise) compared to all the other straight wall riders.

 They finished their Queensland contract with Greenhalgh & Jackson in August 1947, when they got to ride with the sensational Dare Sisters at the Brisbane Exhibition.